Wavesonics/compose-multiplatform-file-picker/README.md

-# Thanks for contribtuions and all the issues
+# Thanks for all the contribtuions
 Currently this project is unmaintained.
 If you want an alternative I will recommend [FileKit](https://github.com/vinceglb/FileKit)

 # Compose Multiplatform File Picker